RayLiang4350/Grocery-Template/Docs/UserStories.md

-1. Customer can put products and view them into shopping cart.
+1. Customer can put products and view them in shopping cart.
      - Product should be check if not out of stock.
      - Customer info should be store in their cookies.
      - Customer can view product by category.